 Cells that form the cartilage are called chondrocytes.
 They are located through the tissue in scattered small cavities known as lacunae.
 Chondrocytes are round to ellipsoid cells with many irregular microvillosities in the plasma membrane, and many bearing a cilium.
 Immature cartilagenous cells (chondroblasts) contain well-developed secretory organelles, such as rough endoplasmic reticulum and Golgi apparatus, for synthesizing and releasing collagen and elastic fibers.
 They also contain glycogen depots and lipid droplets in the cytoplasm.
 Chondrocytes are surrounded by a thin layer of pericellular extracellular matrix showing a distinct molecular composition.
 Chondrocyte and pericellular thin layer of extracellular matrix are together known as chondron or chondrome (Figure 1).
 Unlike osteocytes, chondrocytes are not connected by cytoplasmic processes.
 Extracellular matrix is synthesized by chondrocytes and chondroblasts, and can be removed by chondroblasts.
 Most chondrocytes are able to divide, but it is infrequent.
 For example, cells of the articular cartilage that divide are less than 1 % of the total chondrocyte population.

-Three types of cartilage have been found in mammals: hyaline, elastic and fibrocartilage.
+Three types of cartilage have been found in mammals: hyaline, elastic and fibrous cartilage.
 The variety of cartilages is wider in other vertebrates.

 2. Hyaline cartilage